cs1302uga/cs1302-ce25/README.md

    (e.g., `-Dexec.args="src target"`) in addition to providing the `-Dexec.mainClass`
    option.

-   * Once you figure out how to run it, please write down the full maven command in your notes.
+   * Once you are able to successfully run the program, write down the full maven command in your notes.

-   * After you've confirmed that it compiles and runs, please add and commit your changes to the repository.
+   * Make sure your code passes `checkstyle` then add and commit your changes to the repository.

 1. Use streams in the `main` method to map all of the command-line arguments to new [`File`](https://docs.oracle.com/javase/8/docs/api/java/io/File.html)